 M. Tulli Ciceronis Orationes pro Sex.
 Roscio, de Imperio Cn.
-Pompei, pro Cluentio, in Catilinam, pro Murena, pro Caelio, recognovit brevique adnotatione critica instruxit Albertus Curtis Clark, Collegii Reginae Socius.
+Pompei, pro Cluentio, in Catilinam, pro Murena, pro Caelio, recognovit brevique adnotatione critica instruxit ALBERTUS CURTIS CLARK, Collegii Reginae Socius.
 Oxonii e typographeo Clarendoniano.
 1905.

-This work is the full fruition of the Anecdoton, "The Vetus Cluniacensis of Poggio," which was noticed in HERMATHENA last year (xiii.
+THIS work is the full fruition of the Anecdoton, "The Vetus Cluniacensis of Poggio," which was noticed in HERMATHENA last year (xiii.
 589-593).
 It marks a very important advance in the criticism of all the Orations with which it deals.
 In the Pro Sex.
-Roscio and the Pro Murena, the St. Victor codex (2), being, as it is, a faithful copy of the eighth-century Cluni manuscript (No. 496 in the Cluni Catalogue), is henceforth to be regarded as the chief authority; and the Wolfenbüttel (W) and Munich (s) codices are relegated to an inferior position, the former as being a copy of a copy of $\Sigma$ , and the latter as being a highly worked-up manuscript which has incorporated all kinds of various readings into its text.
-Even the process of incorporation, Mr. Clark, with his usual thoroughness, has succeeded in tracing; and we conceive that it was with no little legitimate pride that he has been able to say, "Annis abhinc decem in maiore mea Milonianae editione codicem (s) hoc modo conflatum esse docui: illud numquam speraveram ut mihi aliquando concederetur huius rei primos medios postremos gradus manifesto deprehendere."
-Subsidiary assistance can be derived (1) from a Laurentian Ms. (A), usually known as Lagomarsini 10, written by Johannes Arretinus in 1415, for which he used the Cluniacensis or a rough copy of it, but corrected in many cases what he found written, as he was a good scholar; and (2) from a Ms. of Perusia (Π) written in 1416.
+Roscio and the Pro Murena, the St. Victor codex (Σ) , being, as it is, a faithful copy of the eighth-century Cluni manuscript (No. 496 in the Cluni Catalogue), is henceforth to be regarded as the chief authority; and the Wolfenbüttel (W) and Munich (s) codices are relegated to an inferior position, the former as being a copy of a copy of Σ , and the latter as being a highly worked-up manuscript which has incorporated all kinds of various readings into its text.
+Even the process of incorporation,1 Mr. Clark, with his usual thoroughness, has succeeded in tracing; and we conceive that it was with no little legitimate pride that he has been able to "Annis abhinc decem in maiore mea Milonianae editione say, codicem (s) hoc modo conflatum esse docui: illud numquam speraveram ut mihi aliquando concederetur huius rei primos medios postremos gradus manifesto deprehendere."
+Subsidiary assistance can be derived (1) from a Laurentian MS. (A), usually known as

+Lagomarsini 10, written by Johannes Arretinus in 1415, for which he used the Cluniacensis or a rough copy of it, but corrected in many cases what he found written, as he was a good scholar; and (2) from a MS. of Perusia (Π) written in 1416.

 For the Pro Cluentio, st (t = Lag.
-12) have to resign their primacy; and their place is taken by the marginal notes of $\Sigma$ , which were derived from the Cluniacensis, and by M (Lag.
+12) have to resign their primacy; and their place is taken by the marginal notes of Σ , which were derived from the Cluniacensis, and by M (Lag.
 64), the parent of all the "codices mutili."
-Among many subsidiary helps may be mentioned the fifteenth-century codex S. Marci 255 %.
+Among many subsidiary hele may be mentioned the fifteenth-century codex S. Marci 255 " also known as Lag.
+6.

-Principally through cod.
+1 Principally through cod.
 Laur.
 (Gadd.) xc. sup.
-69 (\Psi).
+69 (Ψ).